 • Band Students must provide their own instruments and marching band shoes, which must be white, rubber-soled sneakers.
-The maximum dollar amount charged by the district for these materials will be \$150.00 • Vocal Music/Swing Choir Students must purchase outfits and shoes selected by the sponsor and/or student group.
-The maximum dollar amount charged by the district for these materials will be \$200.00
+The maximum dollar amount charged by the district for these materials will be materials will be \$150.00 • Vocal Music/Swing Choir Students will be \$150.00 Students must purchase outfits and shoes selected by the sponsor and/or student group.
+The maximum dollar amount charged by the district for these materials will be \$300.00